patrickbwarren/qgis3-survex-import/README.md

 [EPSG](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset)
 number then that determines the CRS; otherwise it is assumed to be a 'proj4' string and an attempt is made to create a CRS accordingly.
-If the .3d file does not contain a CS information then the input filter fall backs onto a CRS selector dialog.
+If the .3d file does not contain a CS string then the input filter fall backs onto a CRS selector dialog.

 In some cases it may be helpful to create beforehand a user-defined